Test-More/Test2-Harness/README.md

 tests.
 Yath will hold off and run these tests one at a time after all other tests.

+### HARNESS-CATEGORY-IMMISCIBLE

+This lets you tell `yath` that the test cannot be run concurrently with other tests of this class.
+This is helpful when you have multiple tests which would otherwise have to be run sequentially at the end of the run.

+Yath prioritizes running these tests above HARNESS-CATEGORY-LONG.

 ### HARNESS-CATEGORY-GENERAL

 This is the default category.

+### HARNESS-CONFLICTS-XXX

+This lets you tell `yath` that no other test of type XXX can be run at the same time as this one.
+You are able to set multiple conflict types and `yath` will honor them.

+XXX can be replaced with any type of your chosing.

+NOTE: This directive does not alter the category of your test.
+You are free to mark the test with LONG or MEDIUM in addition to this marker.

+- Example with multiple lines.

+        #!/usr/bin/perl
+        # DASH and space are split the same way.
+        # HARNESS-CONFLICTS-DAEMON
+        # HARNESS-CONFLICTS  MYSQL

+        ...

+- Or on a single line.

+        #!/usr/bin/perl
+        # HARNESS-CONFLICTS DAEMON MYSQL

+        ...

 # MODULE DOCS